Kraft Hockeyville: 2022 season

 The U.S. Hockeyville contest was discontinued after Kraft Heinz's USA division declined to renew its part of the sponsorship with the league.
 The four Canadian finalists were announced on April 23, 2022: Princeton, British Columbia, Douro-Dummer, Ontario, Saint-Jean-sur-Richelieu, Quebec, and Sydney, Nova Scotia.
 Online voting was from May 6 to May 7, with Sydney being announced as the winner.
 The prize of C$250,000 will help upgrade the Cape Breton University Canada Games Complex, which has not been used for hockey in at least over two years since the CBU Capers do not have a hockey team.
 Supporters used the contest to help raise funds for the arena so it would become a permanent home for local female hockey associations.
+Since the previous two Hockeyville games were postponed into 2022 due to the COVID-19 pandemic, the one for Sydney was also delayed.
+The makeup game was scheduled for October 1, 2023, at Centre 200 in Sydney, between the Florida Panthers and the Ottawa Senators.
+This game was not televised nationally in Canada.

 2023 season

 The four finalists for 2023 were announced on March 11: Maple Ridge, British Columbia, Ste.
 Anne, Manitoba, West Lorne, Ontario, and Saint-Anselme, Quebec.
-Online voting is scheduled from March 31 to April 1.
+Online voting was held from March 31 to April 1.
+West Lorne was the winner, and the C$250,000 prize will help upgrade West Lorne Arena.
+The pre-season game was scheduled for September 27, 2023, at Joe Thornton Community Centre in St. Thomas, Ontario, between the Buffalo Sabres and the Toronto Maple Leafs.

+2024 season

+The four finalists for 2024 were announced on March 9: Elliot Lake, Ontario, Enderby, British Columbia, Cochrane, Alberta, and Wolseley, Saskatchewan.
+Online voting was held from March 29 to March 30.
+Elliot Lake was the winner, and the C$250,000 prize will help upgrade Centennial Arena.
+The pre-season game was scheduled for September 29, 2024, at Sudbury Community Arena in Sudbury, Ontario, between the Pittsburgh Penguins and Ottawa Senators.